Quite some time ago now I posted one of my favourite stretches for runners to ease the often painful symptoms of piriformis syndrome.

 The sciatic nerve is a very thick nerve which originates from your lumbar spine and passes through your glute muscles, down the backs of your legs, all the way down to your toes.

 When it comes to the path of the sciatic nerve, there’s a degree of anatomical variation amongst the population.
-The sciatic nerve passes directly beneath the piriformis muscle in most people, however, research has shown that for between 15%-20% of the population the nerve actually passes through the the belly of the piriformis muscle.
+The sciatic nerve passes directly beneath the piriformis muscle in most people, however, research has shown that for between 15%-20% of the population the nerve actually passes through the belly of the piriformis muscle.

 What Causes Piriformis Syndrome?